ciechowoj/devices-demo/Readme.md

 pip3 install conan
 ```
 ## The steps to build the solution:
 After above tools are installed, below are the commands required to build the solution.
-Conan will install two dependencies ASIO library of async programming and Haste-UnitTest for unit tests.
-Then the makefiles are generated using cmake and finally the project is built using make.
+Conan will install two dependencies ASIO library for async programming and Haste-UnitTest for unit tests.
+Then, the makefiles are generated using cmake and finally the project is built using make (see `./build.sh`).

 ```
 conan remote add ciechowoj https://api.bintray.com/conan/ciechowoj/Haste